franciscoengenheiro/concurrent-problem-sets/README.md

 #### Conditions of execution:
 `get`:
 - **Paths** - The thread can take two major paths when calling this method:
-    - **fast-path** - the task has already been completed, and as such, the thread receives the result of the task execution.
+    - the task has already been completed, and as such, the thread receives the result of the task execution (**fast-path**).
-    - **wait-path** - the task has not been completed, and as such, the thread passively awaits for that condition to be met.
+    - the task has not been completed, and as such, the thread passively awaits for that condition to be met (**wait-path**).
 - **Giving-up** - While waiting, a thread can *give-up* on the task execution if:
     - the thread willing-to-wait timeout expires and throws a `TimeoutException`.
     - the thread is interrupted while waiting and throws an `InterruptedException`.